cohogainLYIT/addams_app/README.md

 - Be on time for Stand Ups and meetings.
 - Mobile phones on silent.
 - Everyone has equal voice and valuable contribution.
-- Keep your language and tone professional at all times.
+- Keep your language and tone professional at all times
-- Be honest.
+- Be honest

 ### Communication